idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/Strains.md

-# Strain Formulations in Tensor Mechanics
+# Strain Formulations in Solid Mechanics

-The tensor mechanics module offers three different types of strain calculation:
+The solid mechanics module offers three different types of strain calculation:
 Small linearized total strain, small linearized incremental strain, and finite incremental strain.

 ## Small Linearized Total Strain

-For linear elasticity problems, the Tensor Mechanics module includes a small strain and total strain material [ComputeSmallStrain](/ComputeSmallStrain.md).
+For linear elasticity problems, the Solid Mechanics module includes a small strain and total strain material [ComputeSmallStrain](/ComputeSmallStrain.md).
 This material is useful for verifying material models with hand calculations because of the simplified strain calculations.